sandeshkatakam/sandeshkatakam.github.io/_posts/2022-02-09-TensorFlow-Fundamentals.md

-10. One-hot encode the tensor you created in 9.
+  One-hot encode the tensor you created above.

 ```python